 VoIP (voice over internet protocol): Unlike regular telephones that utilize landlines, a VoIP phone requires high speed internet connection to make and receive calls.
 VoIP phones connect directly to IP networks via wired Ethernet or Wi-Fi.
 This is a popular application for businesses that make long distance / international calls frequently.

 The Panasonic KX-NCP500 has lots of exciting features for all customers.
 When looking for Business Phone Systems make sure to check out all the Panasonic KX-NCP500 has to offer.
-Also don't forget to purchase a PremiumStore extended warranty for future protection of the Panasonic KX-NCP500.
-PremiumStore also offers a wide range of accessories for the Panasonic KX-NCP500 like 8 Port 1-Line Extension Card, and Primary Rate ISDN Card.
+PremiumStore also offers a wide range of accessories for the Panasonic KX-NCP500 like 8 Port 1-Line Extension Card, Extended Warranty, and Primary Rate ISDN Card.
 PremiumStore sells the Panasonic KX-NCP500 as a Brand New item.
 These are just a few of the reasons to buy a Panasonic KX-NCP500 from PremiumStore today!